KETI-AI-Storage/AI-Storage-Scheduler/README.md

-# Introduction of Deployment for AI Storage API Server
+# Introduction of Deployment for AI Storage Scheduler
 -------------

-This is yaml files and scripts for ai-storage-api-server deployment.
+AI Storage Scheduler for feature classification and learning-based, policy-driven scheduling

 Developed by KETI